sunnydigital/sunnydigital.github.io/content/reading/touched-with-fire-07-10-2023/index.md

   - fire
   - creativity
 cover:
-  image: dalle-touched-with-fire.jpg
+  image: images/dalle-touched-with-fire.jpg
   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
   # alt:
   caption: |
-    Touched with fire, by another with the same Credits to DALLE for the above image, made using a prompt of: touched with fire, in the style of starry night
+    Touched with fire, by another of the same
   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---